tidesdb/tidesdb/doc/05-internals/value-log.md

 The store is **database-wide**: one set of files serves every column family, because a value's identity has nothing to do with which family holds the key.
-It is a series of append-only segment files named `NNNNNNN.vlog`, of which exactly one is open for appends.
+It is a series of append-only segment files named `NNNNNNNNNNNN.vlog`, of which exactly one is open for appends.
 That segment seals when it reaches its target size and a fresh one takes over.

 **A sealed segment is immutable for the rest of its life.** Nothing rewrites it, shifts it, or